nafmo/bastext/README.md

 the tokx16 header will enable Commander X16 BASIC mode no matter which BASIC mode has been selected, but -x must be specifid if the text file uses a standard tok64 header.

+    -e
+Enable VIC-20 Super Expander support.
+This must be specified both in input and output mode, as bastext for compatibility reasons selects the Commodore 64 Graphics52 expansion by default.

 These modifiers are available only when in input mode: